 seaweed clumps and sticking up branches in the channel, he slowly glides

 upstream.
-Alongside him, hills slope down to wire fences.
-Tree canopies tower
+Alongside him, hills slope down to wire fences and tree canopies tower

-above his sails and dangle over small river cliffs, casting occasional shadows
+above his sails, dangling over the small river cliffs and casting occasional shadows

 surface is mirror calm, only the occasional ripple betrays the presence of a

 breeze.
 Ahead, the symmetrical arches of the Victorian Brunel designed railway

 The purple coloured brick parapets, resting on what appear to be large

 granite support pillars, are covered with grasses and small buddleia bushes;

 white lime streaks adorn the ceilings of the inner arches where mortar and